MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this exception is only available on Mailbox servers.

 The ExceptIfAttachmentIsPasswordProtected parameter specifies an exception that looks for password protected files in messages (because the contents of the file can't be inspected).
-Password detection works for Office documents, archive documents (.zip, .7z, .rar, .tar etc.) and .pdf files.
+Password detection works for Office documents, compressed files (.zip, .7z, .rar, .tar, etc.), and .pdf files.
 Valid values are:

 - $true: Look for password protected attachments.
 - $false: Don't look for password protected attachments.